Shunned, Stunned And Left For Dead.

 “Your mother and brother have both realized they made a terrible mistake.”
 He added.

 How cowardly, I thought to myself.
 Both my mother and brother had no problem showing up at our apartment three years earlier to tell me I was dead to them.
 But, it is my uncle who shows up to beg for my forgiveness when they want back into my life.
 I told my uncle I would need to talk it over with Bonnie and I sincerely doubted either of us would ever be welcoming them back into our lives.
-Three years was a long time and both Bonnie and I had moved on from both of them.
+Three years was a long time and both Bonnie and I had already moved on from both of them.
 We didn’t need or wanted to be subjected to any of their fanatical JW cult shit ever again.

 It was as if they were now dead to us I told my uncle.
 It was the classic out of sight, out of mind.
-We never saw them and we never thought about them.
+We never saw them so we never thought about them.

 Back in the mid-80's, my brother had already pretty much ruined any relationship we might have had together.
 He quit my hockey team because the elders at the Kingdom Hall told him he was setting a bad example.
 With him now playing hockey with us non-Witness 'worldlings', he was now a bad example to other young JW kids at the hall.
 My brother loved playing hockey and he was one of our better players.
 When he quit, I knew his faith just like our mother would be dictating his life going forward.